grimmelm/ctech404/ctech402/module_2/M2_Codio_PROJECT-Remove-Append/exercise_specs.md

 ## Exercise Context

+It's time to put list functions and methods into practice!<br>

+In the code editor, write two programs that accomplish the following parts using the appropriate list functions and methods<br><br>

 ## Exercise Instructions

-It's time to put list functions and methods into practice!<br>

-In the code editor, write a program that accomplishes the following parts using the appropriate list functions and methods<br><br>

 <h2>Part One</h2>